-An AdWords Campaign is an ad campaign within an AdWords account.
+An AdWords campaign is an ad campaign within a Google Ads account.
 An AdWords campaign is usually composed of several ad groups.
 Each ad group serves different ad texts based on the type of keyword a user may type into Google’s search engine.
 Common ad campaign groupings include geography, device segmentation, and product type.
 For example, A furniture store selling chairs and tables can choose to have different ad campaigns for each of its products.

-There’s more to an AdWords campaign than sitting back and waiting for visitors to click on your ads.
+There’s more to a Google Ads campaign than sitting back and waiting for visitors to click on your ads.
 You need to make sure that the ads you’ve created are being displayed to the right people, and that you’re not paying too much for keywords that won’t offer you beneficial returns.

 WordStream for PPC finds your most valuable AdWords keywords, because it mines your site’s traffic and conversion data for search queries that visitors have actually used to find you.
 Using these terms in your AdWords campaign results in several important benefits: